hylandtechoutreach/senior-project/README.md

 - E-mail [joseph.maxwell@hyland.com](mailto:joseph.maxwell@hyland.com) with questions about the material

 ## Schedule
-- Week 1: Self-paced learning / Hackathon work
+- Week 1: Self-paced learning / Software development project work
-- Week 2: Hackathon work
+- Week 2: Software development project work

-## Hackathon Project
+## Software Development Project
 Students should build a web application.
 This could be a static website with HTML/CSS/JavaScript or a full-stack web app with Node.js and Express.

 Students can begin by doing some self-paced learning, or they can jump right into building something.
 The ultimate goal is to have a complete web app of some sort by the end of the project.

 [VS Code](https://code.visualstudio.com/download) is the recommended development environment for the project.

-### HTML/CSS/JavaScript
+### Option 1: HTML/CSS/JavaScript
 To build a functional static webpage, it is necessary to learn HTML, CSS, and JavaScript.
 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) defines the structure of webpage, [CSS](https://developer.mozilla.org/en-US/docs/Web/css) adds styles, and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) makes the page interactive.

 #### Self-Paced Learning